Houston, We Could Have a (Carbon Pricing) Problem!

 With the election of Donald Trump, what will happen to carbon prices (or, more accurately, what will happen to the prospect of robust carbon pricing?)
 Expectations of future carbon prices are potentially important to all sorts of energy (and other) decision-making, which explains why so many decision-makers are interested in carbon price forecasts.
 Many electric utilities, for example, explicitly build carbon price forecasts into the planning processes that underpin new power plant commitments, energy efficiency investments, and other economic decisions.

-Carbon prices are usually set legislatively, as in the case of a carbon tax, which would be implemented through statute.
-They can also reflect supply and demand in carbon markets.
+Carbon prices are usually set legislatively.
+A carbon tax, for example, would be implemented through statute.
+Prices can also reflect supply and demand in carbon markets.
 Carbon price forecasts thus are extremely sensitive to assumptions about future policy trends and mandates.
 They are also sensitive to political decisions about the structure of carbon markets (e.g., the ability to use offsets and other cost-reducing measures).
-The recent election will significantly change carbon pricing discussions; a key question is will near-term carbon price forecasts drop to zero, especially if the Clean Power Plan is abandoned or scaled back.
+The recent election will change carbon pricing discussions; a key question is will near-term carbon price forecasts drop to zero, especially if new Administration abandons or scales back the Clean Power Plan.

 That’s what makes the Social Cost of Carbon (SCC) potentially more important than ever.
 The SCC is entirely different from “normal” carbon pricing since it seeks to quantify the economic damage done by each individual ton of emitted CO2.
 The SCC is based on complicated yet highly simplified economic models called Integrated Assessment Models, and estimates of the Social Cost of Carbon vary widely — literally from less than $0 to hundreds of $/ton.